influxdata/telegraf/plugins/inputs/httpjson/README.md

 # HTTP JSON Input Plugin

+***DEPRECATED in Telegraf v1.6***.
+Use [HTTP input plugin](../http).

 The httpjson plugin collects data from HTTP URLs which respond with JSON.
 It flattens the JSON and finds all numeric values, treating them as floats.

-Deprecated (1.6): use the [http](../http) input.

 ### Configuration: